aGuyNamedJonas/startmeup/README.md

 # startmeup ![$ npx startmeup supported](https://img.shields.io/static/v1?label=$npx%20startmeup%20&color=CB3837&logo=npm&message=<starter>)
 > Jumpstart coding by downloading any git repo (sub)folder

+### TODO:
+- [ ] Add starters back to this repo
+- [ ] Build merge-bot (merging only when starter files are okay & only those were changed)
+- [ ] Build back the documentation on registering starters

 > **Still working on a few things:** In case you already stumble upon this on NPM, I'm currently adding more console output & preparing a few last things for you to contribute your starters - it already works though (04.
 June 2021)

 `$ npx startmeup repo[:branch] [repoSubfolder] [localFolder]` (see [Usage](#usage))